Easy Overnight Oats

 Learn how to make the perfect batch of overnight oats!
 It’s one of the easiest, no-cook breakfast options that will leave you with healthy grab-and-go breakfasts to enjoy throughout the week.
 Bonus – it’s endlessly customizable!

 If you love healthy breakfast ideas but don’t want to do a whole lot of work in the morning, overnight oats were made for you.
 Honestly, it’s as easy as stirring together a couple of ingredients in a jar, placing it in the fridge, and enjoying the next morning.
 That’s it!
-There’s no cooking, baking, and you don’t even get any extra dishes dirty.
+There’s no cooking, no baking, and you don’t even get any extra dishes dirty.
 It’s a total winner all around.
+Here’s a few more reasons why you’ll love them:

 Overnight Oats Ingredients

-While technically you only need rolled oats and milk to make overnight oats, I always add chia seeds, yogurt, and a smidge of maple syrup in my base recipe.
-That’s what makes them ultra creamy and tasty!
+While you really only need rolled oats and milk to make overnight oats, I always add chia seeds, yogurt, and a smidge of maple syrup in my base recipe.
+That’s what makes my version ultra creamy and tasty!

 • Rolled oats: Make sure to use old fashioned rolled oats for the best texture.
 And remember to look for certified gluten-free oats if you’re gluten-sensitive or celiac.